 I haven’t watched Day-Time Wife, the first pairing of Linda Darnell and Tyrone Power.
 Warren William co-stars in this tale about a wife who, after discovering that her husband has been cheating on her, starts working for his business rival.
 Power and Darnell would be reunited that same year in Brigham Year and The Mark of Zorro, and the following year in Blood and Sand.

 Linda Darnell died at the age of 41 on April 10, 1965.
 She had been watching Star Dust when the house she was in caught fire.
-Darnell died from burns that covered 90% of her body.
+Darnell died from burns that covered 90 percent of her body.